How To Photograph Your Handmade Goods

 Camera: Canon Rebel EOS

-Lighting: same natural lighting however the bedrooms overhead light was turned on
+Lighting: same natural lighting however the bedroom overhead light was turned on

 Background: lightbox